meroton/git-toprepo/README.md

 ![Concept overview](doc/static/toprepo-concepts.drawio.png)

-This shows a purple topic that contains two supercommits: A and B.
+This shows a purple topic that contains two monocommits: A and B.
-The A supercommit spans two projects and the internal model keeps track of them individually.
+The A monocommit spans two projects and the internal model keeps track of them individually.
 Git-toprepo then pushes the _four_ commits to Gerrit and tracks A1, A2 and B as one topic.